mmmangooo/Milestone-Project2/README.md

 ### Code

-The Google API:s on the site have been implemented with support from a tutorial made by Eamon_lead
+The Google API:s on the site have been implemented with support from Google Maps API tutorial

+## Debugging

+Code for fading landing page to show map page failed to work.
+With help from tutor support I decided to change the way of creating landing page from having a separate index.html and map.html respectively, to creating a landing page by using an overlay div.
+This allowed for the use of jquery fadeOut effect to fade the overlay div out, showing the map page underneath.